groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/text/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedure to Add Text Signatures to PPTX Documents Using JavaScript"
+    title: "Procedure to add text signatures to PPTX documents using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) enables the addition of text signatures to PPTX documents within Node.js via Java applications.
 Quickly enhance your product's capabilities with our robust solutions.